Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 Poor: below 6 °Brix — little taste, few anthocyanins

-Good: 14 °Brix — true quality
+Good: 14 °Brix — genuine quality

 Excellent: 16 °Brix and more — that's the fully ripe wild blueberry

-One with 6 °Brix tastes like nothing.
+One with 6° Brix tastes like nothing.
 And is spit out by Ezra.

 What this has to do with the soil